UNI EN ISO 11612

 - Protection against molten aluminium splashes.
 D1 – D3.

 - Protection against molten iron splashes.
-The test gives an indication of how much molten metal splashes the fabric can withstand.
+The test provides an indication of the fabric’s resistance to molten metal splashes.
 E1 – E3.

 - Protection against contact heat.
 F1 – F3.